-Available media include classic broadcast media such as TV and radio, press, podcast, web text and also web TV sources such as YouTube.
-In addition, depending on the media monitoring provider you can add a sentiment to the analysis of your BTL campaign, which allows you to discover how it is perceived by the audience.
+Media that can be searched using the eMM Dart media monitoring tool include classic broadcast media such as TV and radio, press, podcast, web text and also web TV sources.
+In addition, the sentiment can be analysed, allowing to discover how the campaign is perceived by the audience.

 Other selected topics: